WroclawUniversityOfScienceAndTechnology/pwrforge/docs/source/index.rst

-scargo Documentation
+pwrforge Documentation
 ====================

-This is the documentation for scargo - a Python-based C/C++ package and software development life cycle manager based on RUST cargo idea.
+This is the documentation for pwrforge - a Python-based C/C++ package and software development life cycle manager based on RUST cargo idea.

-scargo can:
+pwrforge can:

 * Create a new project (binary or library)
 * Build the project